SERVICES

 treatments for amblyopia are glasses, eye patches, eye drops and special video therapies.

 A blocked tear duct is also called nasolacrimal duct obstruction, or NLDO.
 Many children are born with a blocked tear duct in one or both eyes.
-It causes tears, crusting and goop to form along the eyelashes.
-Treatments include massage, warm compresses, and eye drops/ointments.
+It causes tearing, crusting and goop to form along the eyelashes.
+Treatments include massage, warm compresses, eye drops/ointments and surgery.

 A cataract, or a cloudy spot in the lens inside the eye, is not very common in children but it can happen.
 Some kids are born with cataracts and others can get them as they get older.
 Treatment can include eyeglasses, eye patches or surgery.